Food Safety Incidents

 Salmonella Bacterial Strains has been detected in Food Products And Food Sources.

-On March 31, 2025, the U.S. Food and Drug Administration reported the detection of Salmonella bacterial strains in various food products and food sources.
-This incident falls under the category of control and highlights the ongoing concerns related to bio-contaminants in the food supply chain.
+On April 2, 2025, the U.S. Food and Drug Administration reported the detection of Salmonella bacterial strains in various food products and food sources originating from Korea (The Republic of).
+This incident falls under the category of control and is classified as a bio-contaminant hazard.
+Salmonella is a well-known bacterium that can cause foodborne illness, leading to significant public health concerns.

 • Incident: Salmonella Bacterial Strains has been detected in Food Products And Food Sources.